 Foundation is a tricky product for me that I very carefully test and select.
 I have oily skin and pores the size of craters so my foundation has a tough job to do.
 Especially in terms of keeping me from looking like a disco ball throughout the day while at the same time not coming off, separating, caking or extenuating any skin texture like pores.
 As a result, I have gone through many foundations and while some are better than others, and some are even huge disasters, there has been one that stands out for me, far away from the rest.
 The Estée Lauder Double Wear Foundation.
 And it seems that a lot of others agree, as it is the number 1 foundation on many websites, including Influenster, and is the holy grail of many beauty bloggers.

-As a result, when I heard about a dupe, I was intrigued.
+When I heard about a dupe to this amazing foundation, I was intrigued.
 I was interested to see whether there is a true dupe product out there that is cheaper while behaving in the same way.
 I was also intrigued, as a chemist, to see whether this dupe is actually strictly speaking, a dupe.

 Is the formulation similar or do they just happen to give the same finish?

 Which one is the best and is it worth spending the extra money?

 What do they contain and which one is best for the skin?

 Let’s find out!

 Here’s a summary, green background = positive, red = negative, grey = equal/neutral.
 For all the details keep reading or jump to the category you are interested in.